usefmtly

 Morse Code Translator

-Morse Code Translator — Free online Morse code translator.
-Convert text to Morse code or decode Morse code back to text instantly.
-Supports letters, digits, and common punctuation.
+Morse Code Translator — Free online Morse code translator and reference hub.
+Convert text to Morse code, decode Morse to English, look up SOS, common phrases, alphabet letters, numbers, punctuation, and spacing rules.

 Word sep